hamid-hpd/captcha/README.md

           'image'=>'data:image/png;base64,'.$this->createBase64FromImg($this->image)
           ]
 ```

-Then to validate captcha, you should send 'code' to the validator.
+To validate the Captcha, send the 'code' to the validator.

-Set config type same as the type that you previously selected.
+Set the config type to match the one previously selected:
 ```php
     $validator = validator()->make(request()->all(),
         ['captcha' => 'required|captcha_api:'. request('code') . ',default'];